A mission with a heart, in the city with a heart.

 In a few months, the Mission ran out of available money and was asked to close because they couldn’t pay the rent.
 After prayer, Harold and Van decided to give the Mission one more chance by agreeing to give $25 each for one more month and if it didn’t succeed, it would have to close.

-Closing Faith Mission was not God’s plan.
-Since then, many people, known and unknown, have become part of the success of Faith Mission since that small beginning in 1956.
+Closing Faith Mission of Michiana was not God’s plan.
+Since then, many people, known and unknown, have become part of the success of Faith Mission of Michiana since that small beginning in 1956.